 Sakura are one of the most potent and widely broadcast symbols of Japan.
-Those who have never even thought to visit this island archipelago know of the famed blossoms.
+Those who have never even thought to visit this island archipelago know of the famed cherry blossoms.
 They are part of a larger mythos about Japan that captivates people’s imagination.
 I have met many a visitor to Japan who seems as though they are finally realizing a long anticipated pilgrimage.
 Be it sakura, gardens, architecture, food, or hospitality, many arrive well-read and well-versed in noted areas of the culture and travel here to witness firsthand the things they’ve come to adore through words and images.
-I’m always struck by this because it’s so different from my story.
+It strikes me because it’s so different from my story.

 The abundant and notoriously fleeting beauty of smooth, steel-gray barked cherry trees dressed in ruffled pink coats is a quintessential emblem of Japan.
 It’s hard not to get wrapped up in the zeal of the season.
-It’s tough but necessary to request that people stay home this year and let the season go by uncelebrated in the usual fashion.
-But the cherry trees will bloom again next year, and I take great comfort in knowing that nature’s cycles continue despite all kinds of disruptions.
+It’s tough but necessary to request that people stay home this year, to let the season go by uncelebrated in the usual fashion.
+But the cherry trees will bloom again next year.
+And I take great comfort in knowing that nature’s cycles continue despite all kinds of disruptions.